git-disl/EMO/README.md

 ```

 ## Acknowledgement
-This code in this repository is developed on using the following repositories
+The inference time optimizations in this repository are developed on top of the following repositories

 [FairMOT](https://github.com/ifzhang/FairMOT) - [1] Zhang, Y., Wang, C., Wang, X., Zeng, W., & Liu, W. (2021).
 Fairmot: On the fairness of detection and re-identification in multiple object tracking.
 International Journal of Computer Vision, 129(11), 3069-3087`